izuzanak/yapgen/README.md

 * Generated parser can be immediately tested on source string.
 * Semantic rules of language can be tested by Lua scripts, that are binded to each rule reduction.
-* Debugged and fine tuned parser can be generated in form of C/C++ code.
+* Debugged and fine tuned parser can be generated in form of C/C++, JavaScript, Rust, PHP, or AWK code.

 ## Motivation